x86-39/ansible_role_template/README.md

 Ansible Role Template
 =========

-This is an Ansible role to
+This is an Ansible role to install and configure template.

-Some more information.
+Include more information about template in this section.

 Requirements
 ------------